isaacnmm/pestpolicy-hugo2XX/content/posts/when-do-mosquitoes-come-out/index.md

 Well, you might have heard or come across some literature about mosquito season.
 These are times of the year when youre likely to experience maximum mosquito presence or bites.
 But does it have to do with the seasons?
 Its something to do with the temperature levels and not the season.
 Since mosquitoes are cold-blooded creatures, their activity is affected by the temperature in their surroundings.
 Naturally, their action tends to be at the highest during the warm summer season.
 Mosquitoes begin to become active above 10C, often reaching full activity when temperatures reach 26C and above.
-Thus you expect higher chances of bites and infections from mosquitoes during such conditions.�However, as temperatures escalate, mosquitoes go into hiding to escape dehydration.
+Thus you expect higher chances of bites and infections from mosquitoes during such conditions.However, as temperatures escalate, mosquitoes go into hiding to escape dehydration.
 Winter seasons are worst for mosquitoes.
 When temperatures fall below 10C, they result in hibernation, and a period often referred to as diapause.
 During this period, youre less likely to experience mosquito bites.
 Read Also:
 Best Mosquito Killer